 When you overexpose your skin to the sun it triggers your body to create melanin in order to absorb the ultraviolet rays.
 This is because your body is trying to protect itself from sun damage, which results in the tanning of your skin and pigmented lips.
 Hence, it is always recommended to wear sun protection not only on your face and body but also on your lips.
 This is one of the reasons for dark lips.

 When there is a lack of hydration in your body, it can have many harmful effects.
 Lack of water in your diet can lead to dry, chapped and irritated skin and lips.
 Since the skin on your lips is sensitive, it becomes rough and starts to peel off, leading to small injuries.
 These scars can further contribute to a change in the colour of your lips.

 3. Tobacco Smoking:

-Smoking tobacco can lead to more melanin production in your lips andt cause them to darken.
-Smoking can have several other negative impacts on your health, but it will physically start to cause dark lips.
+Smoking tobacco can lead to more melanin production in your lips and reason for dark lips.
+Smoking can have several other negative impacts on your health, but it will physically start dark pigmentation on lips.
 You might not notice this if you're new to smoking but it will gradually happen over time.